sp-anto/unix-shell-gui/README.md

 The application provides two Settings.
 One for using 'Long options' of the command when they are available and one for generating comments explaining the meaning of the selected options.

+#### Known issues

+Commands od, stty, chown, ptx, nice and env are not created properly.

 #### Installation instructions
 1. Clone repository